-The heavy snow resulted from a parade of atmospheric river events and systems with a broad, moist westerly flow.
-At times lower elevation rain and melting snow produced high flows on the Upper Kern.
-Based on the preliminary flow data from the COE gage at Riverside Park there was a peak of 8909 cfs at 6:00 a.m. on January 5; another peak of 15263 cfs at midnight on January 7; 18338 cfs at 8:00 a.m.
+The heavy snow has resulted from a parade of atmospheric river events and systems with a broad, moist westerly flow.
+At times lower elevation rain and melting snow has produced high flows on the Upper Kern.
+Based on the preliminary flow data from the COE gage at Riverside Park there have been peaks of 8909 cfs at 6:00 a.m. on January 5; 15263 cfs at midnight on January 7; 18338 cfs at 8:00 a.m.
 January 9; and then at 9:00 p.m.
 Tuesday the highest flow so far this season, 23738 cfs.
 (Flows are from the COE's WY17 tabulation.)

 In early January, while most of us just stood with our mouths agape, local Kern paddlers Evan Moore (son of Sierra South co-owner Tom Moore) and Johnny Chase jumped on the river and got in some epic runs.
 Both are very accomplished, elite kayakers who have paddled internationally.
 On January 5 they paddled Brush Creek and then the Upper Kern down through Chamise Gorge, Upper Salmon Falls and Lower Salmon Falls, Sock 'em Dog and Fender Bender.
 On January 9 they did a "Bridge to Bridge" (Johnsondale Bridge to Kernville Bridge) in 2.5 hours, with a stop a Corral Creek.
 They did it without portages and commented that 17,000 cfs was "'kinda pushy... really fun."
 Now the they're are off to Patagonia for more amazing paddling.
 Here's a video from Evan during the Bridge to Bridge run.